conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 ##### Classes

 In a public class, a breaking change is one that changes or removes attributes or methods or alters their meanings.
 Rather than changing methods or attributes, new methods or attributes should be added if needed.
-For example, if you wanted to change a user id from an int, to a uuid, a new attribute of User.uuid should be added, and all new code should use User.uuid.
+For example, if you wanted to change a user id from an `int`, to a `uuid`, a new attribute `User.uuid` should be added, and all new code should use `User.uuid`.
 Existing methods can use the new attribute or methods as well as long as that doesn't introduce breaking changes for the method.

 ##### Functions and methods